myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-11-07T12:05:49.415Z
+>
+> It's very fine if it's not spammy bot, and no need to let them know about your bot :)

+Join this discord channel, you will meet many Bluesky devs there!

+discord.gg/7AERjMa6

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-11-07T11:47:44.054Z
 >
 > Yes!
 You would need another account to automate.
 Use your invite code to create a BOT account the same way you created your account :)